Mark Canha Preview, Player Props: Brewers vs. Dodgers

 Mark Canha At The Plate

-- Canha has 18 doubles, a triple, six home runs and 36 walks while batting .240.
+- Canha has 18 doubles, a triple, seven home runs and 36 walks while batting .240.

-- Canha has had an RBI in 24 games this season (24.5%), including seven multi-RBI outings (7.1%).
-He has also driven home three or more of his team's runs in two contests.
+- Canha has had at least one RBI in 25.3% of his games this season (25 of 99), with more than one RBI seven times (7.1%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.